 - It does not have the Strong Brew option.

-The K-Elite is quite a step-up from both the K-Select and K-Elite.
+The K-Elite is quite a step-up from both the K-Select and K-Classic.
 But when you choose between them, it always comes down to what you need in a brewer.

 K-Elite vs. Ninja Coffee Bar System: